 A Web preview of an article that will apepar in Cartographic Perspectives No. 74.
 The article discusses Gray Earth, the newest raster basemap in the Natural Earth collection, featuring shaded relief merged with locally-enhanced hypsometric tints.

 Jenny, B. and Patterson, T. (2013).
 Cartography and Geographic Information Science, 40-4, p.
 289–296.

 This retrospective paper examines the creation of Natural Earth raster data, now available in three versions, and discusses possible future additions to the dataset.
 Presented at the New Zealand Cartographic Association, Geocart2012 conference.

 An article about the Shaded Relief Archive project published in World of Museums magazine, summer 2012, Moscow.
 By T. Patterson and B. Jenny.
-Available in English and in Russian with additional introductory text and illustrations by A.Kovalev.
+Available in and in with additional introductory text and illustrations by A.Kovalev.

 Šavrič, B., Jenny, B., Patterson, T., Petrovič, D. and Hurni, L. (2011).
 Cartography and Geographic Information Science, 38-4, p.
 363–372.

 Jenny, B., Patterson, T. and Hurni, L. (2011).
 Kartographische Nachrichten, 61-3, p.
 133–139 [German].

 Cross-blended hypsometric tints employ variable lowland colors customized to match the differing natural environments of world regions.
 Green is absent from arid lowlands, as is typical of traditional hypsometric tints.
 Published in Cartographic Perspectives (No. 69, 2011), the journal of the NACIS.